 As you watch the next bowler line up and get ready to approach you can’t help but wonder, just how long are these bowling lanes?
 What you are really curious about are the bowling lane dimensions.

-If you are new to the bowling world or perhaps you just have never taken the time to stop and really think about the rules and regulations that go into your trusty bowling lane you have come to the right place!
+If you are new to the bowling world or perhaps you just have never taken the time to stop and really think about the rules and regulations that go into a regulation lane, you have come to the right place!

-On this page, we plan to discuss the dimensions of a bowling lane, the makeup of the lane, as well as other regulations or information we feel is important for you to know as a bowler.
+On this page, we plan to discuss the contents bowling lane dimensions, the makeup of the lane, as well as other regulations or information we feel is important for you to know as a bowler.

 - 1 Bowling Lane Dimensions